 Control measures have been put in place to reduce the risk of injury as a result of noise, including the provision of personal hearing protection.

-Members have received information and training in relation to noise at the workplace.
+Workers have received information and training in relation to noise at the workplace.

 Work area is organized for the safety of the mobile plant operator and pedestrians.
 (Safe walkways on floor?)

 Pre-start safety check of mobile plant is carried out in accordance to Manufactures instructions

 Mobile plant is in good working order.
 (Seat, lights, steering, controls, horn, tyres, gas cylinder, warning signs, brakes, mast, chains, hoses, counterweight, control labels).